Rutatu/cds-visual_Self_assigned_project/README.md

 ## About the script

 This assignment is a self-assigned project.
 This project focuses on an emotion recognition task using transfer learning from a pre-trained VGG-Face deep CNN.
 The task is to classify images of facial expressions into 7 basic emotions: anger, disgust, fear, happiness, sadness, surprise, and neutral.
-The script outputs the classification report and performance graph.
+The script outputs the classification report and a performance graph.
 After training and evaluating the CNN, the script, using grid search method, returns the best parameters based on highest achieved accuracy.

 ## Methods